jonlpersson/ed-latimore/site/_posts/2020-02-28-learn-how-to-be-a-better-person-in-10-steps.md

 Then I present to you 10 habits that will make you a better person that you can start immediately.

-{% include widgets/toc.html heading="How to be better person: 10 easy ways to push yourself to the next level" list-items="Commit to improvement, Develop a sense of gratitude, Build healthy relationships, Live with purpose, Sort your priorities, See the world with a strategic eye, Learn to understand human nature, Live by standards, Take nothing personally, Always give value" list-ids="1-commit-to-improvement, 2-develop-a-sense-of-gratitude, 3-build-healthy-relationships, 4-live-with-purpose, 5-sort-your-priorities, 6-see-the-world-with-a-strategic-eye, 7-learn-to-understand-human-nature, 8-live-by-standards, 9-take-nothing-personally, 10-always-give-value" %}

-### 1) Commit to improvement
+## 1) Commit to improvement

 The Japanese call this idea Kaizen.

 It's continuous improvement that centers around one key idea: big changes come from many small changes over time.

-A big reason many people don't improve is because they give luck too much credit for the outcome in their life.
-Or, if a person does accept that they're responsible for the quality of their own life, they're too impatient to stick to a daily routine that starts slow, but will eventually bring them big changes and noticeable success.
+A big reason many people don't improve is that they give luck too much credit for the outcome in their life.
+Or, if a person does accept that they're responsible for the quality of their own life, they're too impatient to stick to a daily routine that starts slow but will eventually bring them big changes and noticeable success.

 Kaizen focuses on the small wins, made daily, that compound over time.
-Consistency is the true hard work for most people.
+Consistency is truly hard work for most people.

 A small win every day will eventually look like a big win.
 These big wins look like luck to outsiders who aren't patient enough to stick with something.
 However, it's only through this patient approach to the worthwhile tasks in life that you're able to become a better person.